slingr-stack/http-package/README.md

 ### Empty path

-If the path is empty when a request is done through the service, this is the default path that will be used.
+If the path is empty when a request is done through the package, this is the default path that will be used.
 You can leave this empty if you don't want any default path.

 ### Authorization